dodslaser/dodslaser.github.io/_posts/2017-08-27-Almost-Booting-the-Gameboy-with-a-Custom-Logo.md

 title:  "(Almost) Booting the Gameboy with a Custom Logo"
 date:   2017-08-27
 ---
-In 2003 neviksti managed to extract the original Gameboy boot ROM by literally putting the CPU under a microscope.
-The ROM on the chip was soon decoded, revealing the bootstrap program responsible for reading and parsing the header of the game cartridge.
+In 2003 neviksti managed to extract the original Gameboy boot ROM by [putting the CPU under a microscope](http://www.neviksti.com/DMG/).
+The ROM on the chip was soon decoded, revealing the [bootstrap program](http://gbdev.gg8.se/wiki/articles/Gameboy_Bootstrap_ROM) responsible for reading and parsing the header of the game cartridge.
 The program is pretty simple; it reads the header stored on the cartridge, validates it, scrolls the Nintendo logo and plays the di-ding sound.
 If the header is valid it then starts the program at the entry point.
 Interestingly, a side-effect of this process allows anyone with a hex editor and too much time on their hands to change the appearance of the Nintendo logo.

 ## The Header